jmcmahan/nestile/README.md

 6. Contact / Credit

 This webpage for this program is http://ensomnya.net/projects/nestile/index.html Any updates made should be posted there.
-You can send me questions about it at jerry@ensomnya.net

 Thanks to all the folks who worked on reverse-engineering the NES and creating freely available documentation for it.
 Thanks also to John Finlay for his